ta3ag/lbd/_sources/globalvar.txt

 "addiu $gp, $zero, %hi(_gp_disp)" and 09aa0000 (offset 8) which equal to assembly "addiu $gp, $gp, %lo(_gp_disp)" are relocated records depend on _gp_disp.
-The loader or OS can caculate _gp_disp by (x - start address of .data) when load the dynamic function into memory x, and adust these two instructions offet correctly.
+The loader or OS can caculate _gp_disp by (x - start address of .data) when load the dynamic function into memory x, and adjust these two instructions offet correctly.
-Since shared function is loaded when this function be called, the relocation record "ld $2, %got(gI)($gp)" cannot be resolved in link time.
+Since shared function is loaded when this function is called, the relocation record "ld $2, %got(gI)($gp)" cannot be resolved in link time.
 In spite of the reloation record is solved on load time, the name binding is static since linker deliver the memory address to loader and loader can solve